Skip to content ↓

 Contacting the school if your child is absent

-• If no reason is given for the children’s absence, after all attempts to gain the reason has been made, the absence will be logged as O = Unauthorised absence.
+• If no reason is gained for the absence, after all attempts to gain the reason has been made, the absence will be logged as O = Unauthorised absence.
 If a pattern of unauthorised absences emerges, academies will make contact with parents/ carers to discuss these, and appropriate support may be offered.

 Please be aware being ‘ill’ or ‘feeling unwell’ is not a sufficient reason for absence and parents/carers will be asked to clarify this further.
 Absences will be treated as unauthorised unless a satisfactory explanation for the pupil’s absence is given to the Academy.